daangeijs/f1_fantasy/README.md

 # f1_fantasy
-Make top 10 prediction of drivers in the excel file, sheet: ' Prediction' Prices of drivers and constructors can be updated in sheet: 'Drivers, Constructors'
+* 1. Make top 10 prediction of drivers in the excel file, sheet: ' Prediction'

-Run main.py to calculate optimal team
+* 2. Run main.py to calculate optimal team
+* [optional] Prices of drivers and constructors can be updated in sheet: 'Drivers, Constructors'